laminas/laminas-i18n-resources/docs/book/usage.md

 > ### Forwards compatibility
 >
-> The above definition will work with both zend-servicemanager v2 and v3
+> The above definition will work with both laminas-servicemanager v2 and v3
 > releases.
 If you are targeting only v3 and up, you can remove the
 > `createDelegatorWithName()` implementation.